Adaptive In-conversation Team Building for Language Model Agents: Conclusion and Discussion

 \section{Conclusion and Discussion}

-\textbf{Conclusion.} We introduce a new paradigm for multi-agent team-building, adaptive build.
-This new paradigm helps ensure diversity, prevent limited knowledge extraction and reduce stereotypical outputs.
+We introduce a new paradigm for multi-agent team-building, adaptive build.
+This new paradigm helps ensure diversity and prevent limited knowledge extraction.
 The new paradigm executed by our proposed agent, \Ours, manages agent teams for problem-solving steps using adaptive multi-agent team building and nested group conversation and reflection.
 Experimental results across six real-world scenarios demonstrate \Ours's efficacy in various tasks without prompt engineering, achieving superior results compared to existing methods.
 Ablation studies confirm that each component contributes equally to overall performance, underscoring the robustness of our approach.

-\textbf{Discussion.} In this work, we demonstrate the outstanding performance of \Ours over six real-world scenarios. \Ours can organize a team adaptively and solve the task step-by-step by different teams.
-Although we only discuss the scene \Ours collaborate with a static User Proxy, \Ours can collaborate with other specific agents, for example, a sophisticated planner.
-We also notice that the context length and irrelevant, less important information (e.g., failure code blocks) noise the problem-solving process.
-Therefore, conversation pruning is a promising future work that minimizes the interference of irrelevant information while reducing cost.